IsaakGenge/modeler-aihackathon/Readme.md

 - **GET /api/edge** - Retrieve all edges
 - **POST /api/edge** - Create a new edge between nodes
 - { "source": "nodeId1", "target": "nodeId2", "edgeType": "related" }

 - **PUT /api/edge/{id}** - Update an existing edge
 - **DELETE /api/edge/{id}** - Delete an edge

+### Types Endpoints

+- **GET /api/types/nodes** - Retrieve all available node types with styling properties
+- **GET /api/types/edges** - Retrieve all available edge types with styling properties

+## Swagger Documentation

+The API includes comprehensive Swagger/OpenAPI documentation that provides:

+- Interactive API documentation
+- Ability to test API endpoints directly from the UI
+- Parameter descriptions and sample request/response data
+- Authentication information

+To access the Swagger UI:

+1. Start the application in development mode
+2. Navigate to the root URL of the API service http://localhost:5447/index.html
+3. The Swagger UI will be displayed automatically at the application's root

+The Swagger documentation includes:

+- API title: Modeler API
+- Version: v1
+- Description: Graph modeling API for creating and managing graph models
+- Contact information for API support

+The API documentation is generated from XML comments in the codebase, ensuring the documentation is always up-to-date with the implementation.

 ## Development